Celebrities applaud Parkland students' activism: 'Beyond inspirational'

-After the Florida legislature’s refusal on Tuesday to consider a ban on assault rifles, celebrities including Ben Platt, Judd Apatow, Jenna Fischer, and Nick Offerman are applauding the efforts of student activists from Parkland’s Marjory Stoneman Douglas High School — where 17 people, including students and adults, were killed and several others injured in a shooting last week — pushing them to not give up.
+After the Florida legislature's refusal on Tuesday to consider a ban on assault rifles, reported in the New York Times, celebrities including Ben Platt, Judd Apatow, Jenna Fischer, and Nick Offerman are applauding the efforts of student activists from Parkland's Marjory Stoneman Douglas High School — where 17 people, including students and adults, were killed and several others injured in a shooting last week — pushing them to not give up.

 "Seeing these incredible high school students speaking out and taking immediate action for gun control is the only truly encouraging thing I've seen in this country since that time we had a real president," Dear Evan Hansen Tony winner Platt wrote on Twitter, while Offerman said in refusing to do anything about guns, legislators also "voted to be replaced."